 - 1. Cost pressure from labour is rising as willing supply tightens.
 Wages are growing at about 10% pa.
-Inducements for skilled supervisors seem to have increased. - There is increasing pressure on large and mid-sized companies to pay their proper taxes particularly those relating to workers benefits, healthcare and pensions and this is hurting their competitiveness compared to smaller pirate companies. - 3.
+Inducements for skilled supervisors seem to have increased. - 2.
+There is increasing pressure on large and mid-sized companies to pay their proper taxes particularly those relating to workers benefits, healthcare and pensions and this is hurting their competitiveness compared to smaller pirate companies. - 3.
 Invariably those we met were pricing their exports 20 to 30 % below "Western" competitors and yet still made high returns on funds employed, often 20% plus. - 4.
 Many of the companies we saw believed that their export efforts were at an early stage as they were progressing through "supplier accreditation" with foreign multinationals suggesting that even if and when the yuan strengthens, there is inherent momentum to their sales.
 It is impossible to say conclusively but perhaps this applies across the country at large. - 5.
 Most managers were looking to move up-market in terms of their technical competence to ameliorate price competition in commodity products.
-It was astonishing how quickly these skills were being acquired, often with the help of retired Japanese and Korean technicians4. - 4 This is no illusion; an independent auto manufacturer we visited is now barely keeping up with demand, yet just one year ago its assembly plant seemed more like a warehouse of ill-pressed steel panels.
-Conditions were shambolic, there were more bodies on the remedial line getting the sledgehammer treatment than those entering the inspection bays!

-- 6. Few regarded their "core business" as sacrosanct; some were willing to consider selling off factories to develop other activities; in one case to move from furniture manufacturing to furniture retailing.
+It was astonishing how quickly these skills were being acquired, often with the help of retired Japanese and Korean technicians4. - 6.
+Few regarded their "core business" as sacrosanct; some were willing to consider selling off factories to develop other activities; in one case to move from furniture manufacturing to furniture retailing.
 Their agility and speed of decision-making and implementation reflected an almost cavalier "can do" optimism. - 7.
-Land is no longer quite as cheap, having escalated by three or four fold since 2003, but it is still cheap by global standards at say, US\$250,000 per hectare.
+Land is no longer quite as cheap, having escalated by 3 or 4 fold since 2003, but it is still cheap by global standards at say, US\$ 250,000 per hectare.